alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 | `android:strokeColor` | `<path>`     | `integer`  | - - -     | - - -     |
 | `android:strokeWidth` | `<path>`     | `float`    | `0`       | - - -     |

+The properties above can be used to modify the path's appearance, but a path's shape is determined by path commands.
 Paths are drawn using a series of space and comma separated drawing commands, using a subset of the [SVG path data spec][svg-path-reference] in order to draw lines, curves, and so on.
 This sequence of commands is specified as a string in the `android:pathData` attribute.
-I've summarized the drawing commands I encounter most frequently in the table below:
+Although there are many different commands, the ones you'll encounter the most frequently are listed in the table below:

 | Command             | Description |
 |---------------------|-------------|